NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] The extension/HeatingCapacityRetention input is a more flexible alternative to HeatingCapacity17F, as it can apply to autosized systems and allows the heating capacity retention to be defined at a user-specified temperature (instead of 17F).
          Either input approach can be used, but not both.
   .. [#] If FanPowerWattsPerCFM not provided, defaulted to 0.5 W/cfm if HSPF <= 8.75, else 0.375 W/cfm.
-  .. [#] HeatingAirflowCFM can either be the maximum allowed heating airflow rate when UseMaximumAirflowRates is true in :ref:`hvac_sizing_control`, or can be used for blower fan efficiency adjustment.
-  .. [#] CoolingAirflowCFM can either be the maximum allowed cooling airflow rate when UseMaximumAirflowRates is true in :ref:`hvac_sizing_control`, or can be used for blower fan efficiency adjustment.
   .. [#] AirflowDefectRatio is defined as (InstalledAirflow - DesignAirflow) / DesignAirflow; a value of zero means no airflow defect.
          See ANSI/RESNET/ACCA 310-2020 Standard for Grading the Installation of HVAC Systems for more information.
   .. [#] ChargeDefectRatio is defined as (InstalledCharge - DesignCharge) / DesignCharge; a value of zero means no refrigerant charge defect.